|Page Type:||Trip Report|

 On the fourth day of guided climbing, it was time to hike up to the Hörnli Hut where we would spend the night before our Matterhorn summit day.
 Since we were only going up to the Hörnli hut the day got off to a leisurely start and we stopped for lunch on our way up.
 At the restaurant Café du Pont in Zermatt I selected the fondue because it was the most Swiss thing I could think of.
 Tino ordered the rösti with a bratwurst.
 Over drinks while waiting for our food Tino told me about his climbing plans after the Alps.
 I was his last paying client for the summer season.
 After the Matterhorn, he and one of his climbing buddies were off to India to attempt the first ascent of a new route in the Himalayas.

 During lunch we went through my gear to double-check I was not missing anything.
-Like all of the other climbing we had done so far I was carrying very little gear.
-You need to move fast on the Matterhorn, so you want to keep your pack light.
+Like all of the other climbing we had done so far, I was carrying very little gear.
+You need to move fast on the Matterhorn, so you want to keep your pack as light as possible.
 All the fixed protection on the Hörnli Ridge route makes it easy to climb light.
 I only had a few locking carabiners, slings, and my ice axe, which I would not even take out of my pack during my Matterhorn climb.
 I did have crampons, but that was it for technical climbing gear out side of usual stuff like helmet, harness, and headlamp.
 For insulation I had a hat, leather gloves, mid-weight gloves, a light weigh puffy jacket, and a light windbreaker shell jacket.
 Even Tino was not carrying much outside of his rope.
-Compared to the amount of gear I would pack for a climb back home, it was like an empty pack.
+Compared to the amount of gear I would haul into the wilderness for a climb back home, it was like an empty pack.